 WHAT ABOUT KIDS?

 We happily welcome God's children of all ages to all of our events.
-Some of our Book Group or Movie Night subjects may not be particularly suitable to the whole family, but feel free to give the church office a ring and see.
+Some of our education, book group, or other fellowship subjects may not be particularly suitable to the whole family, but feel free to give the church office a ring and see.
 In worship we are happy when little faces peer over the pews and there is a soft space in the back with quiet toys and books for the littlest hands.
 Be sure to ask an usher for a children's bulletin!

 AM I GOING TO HAVE TO TURN OFF MY PHONE?